stakater-archive/StakaterCloudDocs-Archived/content/sre/secrets/vault-csi.md

 There are two possible ways to consume secrets from vault:

-1. Via volume
+1. Option # 1 - Consume vault secret via a volume
-2. Via environment variables
+2. Option # 2 - Consume vault secret via environment variable

 Below you can find step by step guide to consume.

-## Mount files from vault secret
+## Option # 1 - Consume vault secret via a volume

 To mount vault secret in volume, you need to do following: